QTPN Flora Discovery Project

 - Provide information on plant populations that can be used to improve/refine actions in Recovery Action Plans.

-The workshops will involve an initial 2-hour session providing an overview of threatened plant species in Queensland and covering such topics as establishing a species profile, survey tools, permits to collect specimens, key information to collect in the field, threatened plant survey proforma, collecting herbarium voucher specimens and standard threatened flora survey techniques (as per Queensland Herbarium guidelines).
-The remainder of the day will be spent in the field demonstrating and conducting a real-life threatened flora survey so participants gain practical experience implementing the survey techniques.
+The workshops involve an initial 2-hour session providing an overview of threatened plant species in Queensland and covering such topics as establishing a species profile, survey tools, permits to collect specimens, key information to collect in the field, threatened plant survey proforma, collecting herbarium voucher specimens and standard threatened flora survey techniques (as per Queensland Herbarium guidelines).
+The remainder of the day is spent in the field demonstrating and conducting a real-life flora survey so participants gain practical experience implementing the survey techniques.

 * The QTPN was launched in 2024 to facilitate a collaborative approach to threatened plant recovery in Queensland.
 Contact QTPN Project Manager Paul Donatiu for more information.